endeavouros-arm/image-install/README.md

-    On a working Linux computer, the faster the better, insert the USB card reader containing the micro SD or eMMC card
+    On a working Linux computer, the faster the better, insert the USB card reader containing the micro SD or eMMC card or external USB SSD enclosure Odroid N2 and Odroid XU4 the choices are micro SD card or eMMC card Raspberry Pi model 4b 4 GB ram 64 bit is micro SD card only Raspberry Pi model 4b 4 GB/8 GB ram and Raspberry Pi 400 32 Bit the choices are micro SD or USB SSD

     IMPORTANT: Make sure ALL apps are closed, especially any file manager such as Thunar.